--- US Public Health Service publishes report "Protecting the Health of Eighty Million Americans" stating that old problems of worker safety and health were not solved and new technological challenges were complex.
+- US Public Health Service publishes report "Protecting the Health of Eighty Million Americans" stating that old problems of worker safety and health were not solved and new technological challenges were complex.
 The report leads to a reorganization of the PHS and the establishment of OSHA in 1970.
+1969 - Auto makers settle suit by Justice Department for conspiracy to delay the development of pollution-control devices.